Vincit/objection.js/doc/recipes/modifiers.md

 );
 ```

 Note that you can only use modifiers registered for the relation's model class.
-In the previous example `children` is of class `Person`, so you can use `defaultSelects` that was registerd for the `Person` model.
+In the previous example `children` is of class `Person`, so you can use `defaultSelects` that was registered for the `Person` model.
 In the following example, `filterDogs` must have been specified in `Pet` model's `modifiers` object.

 ```js
 const people = await Person.query().withGraphFetched(